Information on:

 Music Festival Rooted in Valley History

-The Festival remained purely symphonic until the early 1980s, when it added big band concerts to the season schedule.
-In the years come, other genres of music, including Americana/roots, pop/rock, country, folk and bluegrass, were added to the concert lineup.
-Today the festival presents 8 to 10 concerts per season from mid-July through Labor Day weekend.
-Many feature famous, award-winning artists from across the spectrum.
-The Temptations, Mary Chapin Carpenter, the Beach Boys, Ricky Skaggs, KANSAS, Travis Tritt, Kris Kristofferson, Bruce Hornsby, The Nitty Gritty Dirt Band and LeAnn Rimes and many others have created a tradition of providing a "wow" experience just a few hours from the nation's capital.
+Today the festival presents concerts over four weekends from mid-July through Labor Day weekend, featuring many famous, award-winning artists from across the spectrum.
+With concerts featuring artists, such as The Temptations, Mary Chapin Carpenter, the Beach Boys, Ricky Skaggs, KANSAS, Travis Tritt, Kris Kristofferson, Bruce Hornsby, The Nitty Gritty Dirt Band and LeAnn Rimes, SVMF has created a strong tradition of providing a “wow” experience for concert-goers just a short-drive away from the nation’s capital.

 Shenandoah Valley Music Festival is not affiliated with AmericanTowns Media